Smog-Olufolahan/alx-system_engineering-devops/0x00-shell_basics/README.md

+# Shell Basic Commands
-* A script that prints the absolute path name of the working directory: echo "$pwd"
+* A script that prints the absolute path name of the working directory: echo "$(pwd)"
+* A script that display the contents list of your current directory: echo "$(ls)"